 Skoda believes life is all about being “Driven by something different”.
 So when the media agency PHD challenged us to come up with a campaign that would demonstrate this, and help unlock growth within the brand, we saw an opportunity to disrupt a jewel in The Sunday Times crown: the Rich List.

 The 2017 Alternative Rich List made a huge impact and has won two media awards.
 We believe the 2018 list is even better.
 At such a turbulent and challenging time for the UK, the Alternative Rich List felt even more relevant this year.
 It is a good time to celebrate those of us who are living the kind of lives that make the world a better place.

 The AEM process

-In partnership with Skoda, we decided to showcase individuals that lead extraordinary, important and fulfilling lives.
-Rather than measuring people simply on material wealth, our unique ‘Alternative Rich List’ list celebrated the kind people that were motivated by something beyond money, in ways that are impossible to put a price on.
+In partnership with Skoda, we decided to showcase individuals who lead extraordinary, important and fulfilling lives.
+Rather than measuring people simply on material wealth, our unique Alternative Rich List celebrates people that are motivated by something beyond money, in ways that are impossible to put a price on.